-At a quick glance what do you think the value of '
+At a quick glance, what do you think the value of '

 In the first pass, the function is parsed and all local variables are moved to the top of the function.
 And the second pass runs it.
-So in reality the script looks like this by the time it is run:
+So in reality, the script looks like this by the time it is run:

 <script src="https://gist.github.com/1176159.js"> </script>

 var y = 2' was moved to the top of the function.
 By declaring an unset local variable at the top of the function, the global '